elijah-team/elijah-notes/docs/source/Packages.rst

 Contains `MainClassEntryPoint` and `ArbitraryFunctionEntryPoint`.
 These represent the entry points into the program (as opposed to the compiler).

 `Entrypoint`s represent the "surface" of the code that is generated.
 Beyond an entrypoint, there are no guarantees that the code will be usable.
-This provides flexbility to the "Generator" implementations, allowing them to just "do what works".
+This provides flexibility to the "Generator" implementations, allowing them to just "do what works".

-Specifcially I don't know how this will work for C/C++ generation and garbage collectors...
+Specifically, I don't know how this will work for C/C++ generation and garbage collectors...

 gen
 ****